flutter/website/src/docs/cookbook/design/fonts.md

 short-title: Custom fonts
 description: How to use custom fonts.
 prev:
-  title: "Using Themes to share colors and font styles"
+  title: Using Themes to share colors and font styles
   path: /docs/cookbook/design/themes
 next:
-  title: "Working with Tabs"
+  title: Working with Tabs
   path: /docs/cookbook/design/tabs
 ---